baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-wrtnode.md

 ![openwrt help command](/images/openwrt-help-command.jpg "BusyBox commands support on OpenWrt")

 A symbolically linked command is the `ls` command.
-Using this, you can explort the file system to see some of the contents of OpenWrt.
+Using this, you can exploit the file system to see some of the contents of OpenWrt.

 ![openwrt bin dir](/images/openwrt-file-system.jpg "Some of OpenWrt's filesystem")

 check out http://wiki.openwrt.org/doc/howto/snippets

 ## Scanning for Other Access Points
-`aps` is a WRTnode customized command which scans the WiFi SSIDs available.
+`aps` is a WRTnode customized command which scans for the WiFi SSIDs available.
 Scan for Access Points that WRTnode's can reach.

 ```bash